ms-dot-k/Visual-Context-Attentional-GAN/README.md

 - `--eval_step`: steps for performing evaluation
 - `--window_size`: number of frames to be used for training
 - Refer to `train.py` for the other training parameters

+The evaluation during training is performed for a subset of validation dataset due to heavy time costs of waveform conversion (griffin-lim). <br>
+In order to evaluate the entire performance of trained model run the below test code.

 ## Testing the Model
 To test the model, run following command: